dudung/soal/_posts/phys/2020-10-13-work-energy-theorem.md

 ## Quiz
 Suppose that there is a particle with mass $m = 2 \ \rm kg$ moving on a horizontal surface with coefficient of kinetic friction 0.1.
 It has initial velocity of $5 \ \rm m/s$ and a constant force $F_1 = 4 \ \rm N$ parallel to the surfrace and in the direction of the velocity is always applied to the particle.
+The distance travel by the particle from initial to final position is $3 \ \rm m$.
 Find particle final velocity using (a) dynamics and then kinematics, (b) work-energy theorem, and (c) compare number of steps required to solve the problem and discuss which one is preferable.

 + [Submit answer](https://forms.office.com/Pages/ResponsePage.aspx?id=gxFu22VMXECCznzVP6bp3NGUp4ijN01Ks-VZMpTE-hpUN1VJQVRKMTNXNlM4TUwwMkxWMTJQTFZFVC4u)